IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/input.md

 ## Input Sizing

-We can allow the user to choose the size of the `Input` by using its [`Size`]({environment:wcApiUrl}/classes/IgcInputComponent.html#size) property. То do this, we will add some radio buttons to display all size values.
-This way whenever one gets selected, we will change the size property of the Input.
+We can allow the user to choose the size of the `Input` by using its `Size` property. То do this, we will add some radio buttons to display all size values.
+This way whenever one gets selected, we will change the size of the Input.

 ```ts
 import { defineComponents, IgcInputComponent, IgcRadioComponent, IgcRadioGroupComponent } from 'igniteui-webcomponents';